e-gineering/gitflow-helper-maven-plugin/README.md

 that the first build deployed into.
 Once they're attached to the project, the `jboss-as:deploy-only` goal will deliver the artifacts built by the first job into a jboss application server.

-## Goal: `set-properties` (Dynamically Set Maven Project / System Properties)

-Some situations with automated testing (and integration testing in particular) demand changing configuration properties based upon the branch type being built.
-This is a common necessity when configuring automated DB refactorings as part of a build, or needing to setup / configure datasources for automated tests to run against.

-The `set-properties` goal allows for setting project (or system) properties, dynamically based on the detected git branch being built.
-Properties can be specified as a Properties collection in plugin configuration, or can be loaded from a property file during the build.
-Both property key names and property values will have placeholders resolved.

-Multiple executions can be configured, and each execution can target different scopes (system or project), and can load properties from files with an assigned keyPrefix, letting you name-space properties from execution ids.